mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ **BRANDON**

-^ Let's start with the basics.
+^ We'll start with the basics.
 What is a macro?

 ^ Now we are not going to go in great detail about all the different flavor of macros, how they are used, or how to implement them.
 We are going to assume you know the basics and that you are familiar with some of the material from last year's WWDC.